Supportive, non-judgemental, force-free dog trainer

 Me and my dog Hattie (a wirehaired vizsla) on a bench.
 I'm sitting down and she's standing next to with her face next to mine.

 The best relationships in life are built on trust.
 It’s the same with your dog; it’s what makes the pair of you a team ready to face life together.
-Your role in that team is to teach your dog the skills to manage everything the human world throws at them.
+You teach your dog the skills to manage everything the human world throws at them so the pair of you can enjoy that world together.

-Years of reading and research have taught me that your dog has to enjoy their training; they need to be an active and willing partner.
-This is why I focus on rewarding your dog for desirable behaviours while giving them the space to make choices and communicate how they feel.
+Helping your dog enjoy their training is key.
+They have to be an active and willing partner.
+So we focus on rewarding your dog for desirable behaviours while giving them the space to make choices and communicate how they feel.
 It’s a warm and caring partnership approach that empowers your dog, builds their confidence and strengthens your relationship with them.

 No two dogs or training sessions are alike